LuYu0106/Scheduler/README.txt

-This is a group project.
+Scheduler is a web-based application that helps to manage either personal or group projects.
+Plan, work and get organized.

 Team: 6460XYH
 Team members: Zhao Huang, Yanqun Xu, Lu Yu